-You can start by giving your adolescent a decent amount of privacy so he won't feel he has to lie to get you off his back.
+You can start by giving your adolescent a decent amount of privacy.
 Show your interest in his activities and friends, but don't butt in.
-Furthermore, instead of clinging to the rules that worked when he was younger, invite him to help you determine reasonable limits and consequences.
+Invite him to help you determine reasonable limits and consequences.
 Setting limits signals that you think he can handle a certain amount of freedom but you're still there for guidance, support, and love.
 Make sure your child understands where you draw the lines and what will happen if he steps over them.

 When you catch your child in a lie, don't take it personally or give in to anger.
 Chewing him out won't make him eager to confide in you the next time.
 Dole out your disapproval and any penalty -- perhaps the temporary removal of a privilege like watching TV -- in a reasonable manner.
 If your response is excessive, your child may dig in his heels and really rebel.
 It may be reasonable to ground your adolescent for a night, but if you pen him in too long, he'll forget about his transgression in the light of what he sees as cruel and unusual treatment.

 Pay close attention to what your child lies about.
 If the activities were fairly benign, you may be limiting him too much.
 Are your rules too strict for a high school student?
 Are they in line with those of other families with similar values and concerns?
-If the lie was a cover-up for risky behavior, you need to once again discuss the rules; emphasize that their purpose is to protect him, not to cramp his style.
+If the lie was a cover-up for risky behavior, you need to once again discuss the rules; emphasize that their purpose is to protect him.
 And remind him of the consequences of breaking the house rules.